laurent22/joplin/README.md

 This translation will apply to the three applications - desktop, mobile and terminal.

-To **update a translation**, follow the same steps as above but instead of getting the .pot file, get the .po file for your language from the table below.
+To **update, a translation**, follow the same steps as above but instead of getting the .pot file, get the .po file for your language from the table below.

 Current translations: